ArthurGareginyan/all-meta-tags/readme.txt

 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/all-meta-tags)

 == Changelog ==
+= 3.8 =
+* Fixed the error due to which the "Fatal error: Uncaught Error: Call to a member function attributes() on boolean" message showed when the product page has no image.
 = 3.7 =
 * Added Italian translation.
 (Thanks to Stefano Tombolini)
 * Image of the donate button changed.